nater1983/openrc-services/README.md

-A set of OpenRC services with scripts to download and install the services.
+A set of OpenRC services, with scripts to download and install.

 Currently these can be used on Slackware Linux.